smessie/Article-ESWC2024-DFDP/content/implementation.md

 The output of this reasoning step is the equivalent form description in the Solid-UI vocabulary.
 The form description is then parsed by the Comunica engine using SPARQL queries.

-When dealing with a resource containing pre-existing data for form filling, it's straightforward to determine the subject URI for writing new data—it can be reused from the existing data.
+When dealing with a resource containing pre-existing data for form filling, it's straightforward to determine the subject URI for writing new data — it can be reused from the existing data.
 Furthermore, when no resource is provided or when multiple subjects within the resource conform to the form's structure and target class, determining the subject URI becomes ambiguous.
 Various solutions were explored to address this problem.